 Check to make sure the shower head is connected to the arm properly.
 You may need to add a bit of waterproof seal tape if either piece has worn out grooves.

 Have a leaky shower head you just can’t seem to fix?
-No need to worry, the expert plumbers at Uptown are here to help!
+No need to worry, the expert plumbers at Hero Plumbing, Heating & Cooling are here to help!
 Our plumbers in well-stocked service vehicles are available from multiple locations across Twin Cities–St Paul so we'll always get to you fast and have the right tools and parts upon arrival.